klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-3-frontend-count-component.md

 })
 ```

-After sending transaction, you can hook into transaction life cycle. (`transactionHash`, `receipt`, `error`).
+After sending a transaction, you can get the transaction status along the life cycle.
-In `transactionHash` life cycle, you can get transaction hash before sending actual transaction.
+`transactionHash` event is fired when you get the transaction hash.
+It is available before sending the transaction over the network.
-In `receipt` life cycle, you can get transaction receipt.
-It means you transaction got into the block.   you can check exact block number which your transaction goes into. by `receipt.blockNumber`.
+`receipt` is fired,when you can get the transaction receipt.
+It means you transaction got into the block.
+You can get the block number that contains your transaction by `receipt.blockNumber`.
-In `error` life cycle is triggered when error occurred for sending a transaction.
+`error` is fired when an error occurred while sending a transaction.

-cf) `settingDirection` is used for showing loading indicator(gif), if transaction have been get into the block, you don't need to show loading indicator.
-So set `settingDirection` value to `null`.
+cf) `settingDirection` is used to display a loading indicator(gif).
+Once the transaction is included in a block, remove the loading indicator by assigning `null` to `settingDirection`.

 ```js
 <button